 Larger volumes require a larger probe for effective processing.
-For example a 1" probe will process 1 liter much faster than a 3⁄4" probe.
+For example a 1" probe will process 1 liter much faster than a 3/4" probe.
 Using the proper size probe will not only reduce the processing time but increase the lifespan of the probe.
 The addition of a stir bar can greatly aid processing of large samples.
 A probe should not be used to process a volume larger than indicated on the chart unless the application is reviewed and approved by a Qsonica representative.

 While there is no absolute sample volume range for any probe/horn, below is a general guideline to follow.
-Using a sample volume outside each tip diameter's range is generally not recommended.
+Processing volumes are application specific.
+Contact us for more details.